scratchaddons-community/sa-userscript/README.md

 #### Run the server to test

-1. Run `npx serve --cors --symlinks;` in the terminal.
+1. Run `npx serve --cors;` in the terminal.
-2. Update [the userscript](https://scratchaddons-community.github.io/sa-userscript/userscript/script.user.js) on your device.
+2. Update [the userscript](http://scratchaddons-community.github.io/sa-userscript/userscript/script.user.js) on your device.

 Scratch Addons will now be running as a userscript.
 You may or may not have to redo those steps depending on which files you have changed.